PI Changes in Affiliation and Absences from a Sponsored Project

 When a PI plans to move to a another institution and to dissolve his or her affiliation with UC Berkeley, the PI will need to either terminate their active sponsored projects or transfer (with the sponsor’s approval) these projects to their new institution.

 The PI will need to follow the sponsor’s specific guidelines for terminating or transferring his or her sponsored projects.
-The first step is always to contact SPO.
+The first step is always to submit an Award Action Request to SPO.
 SPO will provide guidance on each sponsor’s requirements for terminating or transferring a project.
 This usually involves special paperwork and institutional approvals.
 SPO also will ensure that the University’s policies are followed.
 Typically, such actions require the combined efforts of the PI, the sponsor’s representative, the PI’s department, SPO, Contracts and Grants Accounting, and, when transferring a sponsored project, contract and grants personnel from the PI’s new institution.

 If the PI is going to take a leave of absence from UC Berkeley but will retain his or her UC Berkeley PI status, the PI may choose to continue to manage their active sponsored projects through UC Berkeley as long as the PI will be able to successfully supervise the projects and be actively involved from a remote location.
 PIs should consult with SPO if such a leave will impact the PI’s level of effort on the project.
 See Reduction in PI/Co-PI Effort for additional guidance on changes in PI effort.